joos-too/Pokemon-Soullink-Tracker/README.md

 ```

 You can copy `.env.example` to `.env` and fill in values.
 Vite automatically exposes variables prefixed with `VITE_` to the client.

+You can get these values from your Firebase project's settings.
+Auth with password and email and real-time database is needed for the project.